bregman-arie/devops-exercises/README.md

 <details>
 <summary>What does "control plane" refer to?</summary><br><b>

-The control plane is the part of the network that decides how to route and forward packets to a different location.
+The control plane is a part of the network that decides how to route and forward packets to a different location.
 </b></details>

 <details>
 <summary>What does "data plane" refer to?</summary><br><b>

-The data plane is the part of the network that actually forwards the data/packets.
+The data plane is a part of the network that actually forwards the data/packets.
 </b></details>

 <details>